Spiky2123/CLox/README.md

 *Median of 5 runs per benchmark, measured with `clock()` on a Ryzen AI 9 365 / 32GB RAM. clox built in CMake's Release configuration (`-O2`).*

-The gap comes down to what each interpreter does per operation: jlox re-walks and type-checks AST nodes on every evaluation and allocates a fresh `Environment` object per call frame, while clox compiles each expression to bytecode once and then dispatches flat instructions off a stack.
+The gap comes down to the work each interpreter performs for each operation: jlox re-walks and type-checks AST nodes on every evaluation and allocates a fresh `Environment` object for each call frame, while clox compiles each expression to bytecode once and then dispatches flat instructions off a stack.
 The closure benchmark shows the widest gap because clox's open/closed upvalues capture variables without a heap allocation on every closure creation, unlike jlox's chained environments.

 ## What it does